Geoffrey Burbidge

 Geoffrey Ronald Burbidge FRS (24 September 1925 – 26 January 2010) was an English astronomy professor and theoretical astrophysicist, most recently at the University of California, San Diego.
-He was married to astrophysicist Margaret Burbidge and was one of the authors of the influential B2FH paper.
+He was married to astrophysicist Margaret Burbidge and was the second author of the influential B2FH paper which she led.

 Early life and education

 Burbidge was born in Chipping Norton, Oxfordshire, a small market town in the Cotswolds, where he attended grammar school.
 His father, also Geoffrey Ronald Burbidge, was a builder.

 He first attended the University of Bristol to study history, but changed to physics, receiving his degree in 1946.
 In 1947, he went to London and received his PhD from University College London (UCL) in 1950.
 While at UCL he worked with Professor H. S. W. Massey who was then head of the department of mathematics.

 Career and research

 With his wife Margaret Burbidge he worked at Harvard University, the University of Chicago, and the University of Cambridge, before Margaret obtained work at the California Institute of Technology, while Geoffrey worked at the Mount Wilson Observatory and Palomar Observatory.
 They both obtained positions at the University of California, San Diego, in 1962.
 He was the Director of Kitt Peak National Observatory from 1978 to 1984.
 He was the Editor of the Annual Review of Astronomy and Astrophysics from 1974 to 2004.